campudus/vertx-session-manager/README.md

 This module requires the scala language module (org.scala-lang.scala-library-v2.9.2) to work.
 It is built against Vert.x 1.3.1.

-It uses SharedData maps provided by Vert.x to save its information.
+It uses either SharedData maps provided by Vert.x or a MongoDB to save its information, depending on your configuration (see below).

+If you want to use MongoDB, the [Vert.x MongoDB Persistor](https://github.com/vert-x/mod-mongo-persistor) is required.

 ## Name